-Carlo F. Van den Bosch is the former Practice Leader of the firm's Intellectual Property Practice Group, which has been recognized by U.S. News & World Report with a National Tier 1 ranking.
+Carlo F. Van den Bosch is the former Practice Leader of the firm's Intellectual Property Practice Group, ranked in the top tier by U.S. News & World Report.
+He is a partner in the firm’s Orange County office.

-Carlo has been profiled as one of 75 Leading IP Litigators in California, and is recognized among the world's leading trademark professionals.
+Carlo has been profiled as one of California’s leading IP litigators and is recognized among the world's leading trademark professionals.
+His practice bridges the contentious and non-contentious divide with one part of the practice often informing the other in terms of optimal legal strategy.

 Mr. Van den Bosch handles high-stakes IP litigation across many industries.